marcoromanelli-github/docs/jobs/submitting-jobs.md

 To submit an array job, you use the `--array` as a part of your `sbatch`.
 This option specifies a range of indices that Slurm uses to create multiple tasks from a single job submission.
 Each task in the array is assigned a unique SLURM_ARRAY_TASK_ID that can be used within your scripts to differentiate between them.

-### Multiple terminals in an interactive sessions

-It is very common to need more than one terminal for many applications (e.g. running the job in one terminal and monitoring it in another).

-A common solution is to use a terminal multiplexer, such as Tmux or GNU Screen.
-Our suggestion is Tmux and have provided a guide to getting started with it [on the Tmux page]({{site.baseurl}}{% link software/tmux.md %}

 ### Array job example

 Suppose you have a dataset split into multiple files and you want to process each file independently.
 Instead of submitting a separate job for each file, you can submit a single array job where each task processes a different file.